 Where to stay when hiking El Chullo

 Laroles is a nice little village to stay nearby Puerto de la Ragua, only a 20-minute drive away.
 There are a lot of nice hotels and Rural houses where you can stay in the surroundings, here are a couple of alternatives.

 Country house Cortijo Brazal La Ventaja

-A super cute country house in the outskirts of Laroles with garden and terrace.
-There is also an outdoor pool for those hot summer days and a fire place for those chilly winter nights.
+A super cute country house on the outskirts of Laroles with a garden and terrace.
+There is also an outdoor pool for those hot summer days and a fireplace for those chilly winter nights.

 Hotel Rural Real de Laroles Nevada

-This hotel is situated in Laroles and have a terrace and bar with stunning views of the surrounding landscape.
+This hotel is situated in Laroles and has a terrace and bar with stunning views of the surrounding landscape.
 Note that pets are not allowed in the hotel.